 Permanent Spousal Support

-At the trial, permanent spousal support may be ordered.
+At the divorce trial, permanent spousal support may be ordered.
 The term "permanent" is misleading because the spousal support may be ordered for a limited period of time.
 The term permanent is intended to distinguish this support from temporary spousal support.
 This spousal support is also referred to as post-judgment or long-term spousal support.

-Components in the Order
+Components of the Spousal Support Order

 Permanent spousal support may have a number of components: